HenestrosaDev/ios-interview-questions/README.md

 		This `enum` allows us to represent different screens in our app, such as the home screen, the user profile screen (with a `username` associated value), or the settings screen (with an `isLoggedIn` associated value).
 We can use this `enum` to navigate between screens in our app.

-	4. **Coordinates with units**: This is useful when you’re dealing with location data that could be in two formats: actual GPS coordinates or a plain-text address.
-By using an enum with associated values, you ensure that each value is tied to its case, and you don’t have to track whether a location is coordinate-based or address-based using separate flags or logic.
+	4. **Coordinates with units**: This is useful when we're dealing with location data that could be in two formats: actual GPS coordinates or a plain-text address.
+Using an enum with associated values ensures that each value is tied to its respective format, eliminating the need to track whether a location is coordinate- or address-based using separate flags or logic.

 		It improves code clarity and reduces the chances of misinterpreting the location data.